Logie Awards: Live performers

 Many local and overseas performers have appeared at the Logie Awards ceremony.
 While it had been a tradition to choose performers with a television connection, this has not always been the case.

 In 2001, Ricky Martin was the headline performer.
 In 2002, Destiny's Child performed, with Elton John and Shakira making appearances.
 In 2004, it was Michael Bublé with Delta Goodrem.
-In 2011, Katy Perry performed and presented an award, while 2012 saw One Direction and Delta Goodrem perform on the night with appearances from Flo Rida, Tony Bennett and Seal.
-In 2013, it was Bruno Mars and 2014 Ed Sheeran.
+In 2011, Katy Perry performed and presented an award, while in 2012 One Direction and Delta Goodrem performed on the night with appearances from Flo Rida, Tony Bennett and Seal.
+In 2013, Bruno Mars performed and 2014, Ed Sheeran was the headline performer.
+In 2024, James Bay performed on the night.